-ANTH 6320 (3).
-REGIONAL ETHNOGRAPHY.
+ANTH 6320 - Regional Ethnography

+Credits: 3

 Worldwide exploration of ethnography, exploring similarities and differences across time and space.
 Prepares students to write their own regional papers in preparation for their qualifying exams.
 Prerequisites: Second- or third-year graduate status or permission of instructor.

-ANTH 6323 (3).
-LINGUISTIC ANALYSIS.
+ANTH 6323 - Linguistic Analysis

+Credits: 3

 The techniques needed for linguistic fieldwork: phonological, morphological, and syntactic analysis.
 Prepares students to work with unwritten languages and in urban speech communities.

-ANTH 6325 (3).
-INTRODUCTION TO OSTEOLOGY I: HUMAN-ANIMAL INTERACTIONS.
+ANTH 6325 - Introduction to Osteology I: Human-Animal Interactions

+Credits: 3

 Explores the evolution of human and animal interactions through a comparative study and analysis of their skeletons.
 Examines variations in nature's grand design, including the origins of different skeletal features, the evolution of these features over time, and the ways humans influenced the development of many of these features through processes such as targeted hunting and selective breeding.
 Introduces the science of taphonomy in hands-on learning labs.
 Students learn how isotopic and biomolecular analyses of animal skeletal remains helps in understanding human-animal interactions.

-ANTH 6327 (3).
-GENDERED LIVES AND GLOBAL CHANGE.
+ANTH 6327 - Gendered Lives and Global Change

+Credits: 3

 Analyzes globalization and its impacts on gender relations and ideology.
 Examines the evolving relationship between capitalism and patriarchal social systems, focusing on theories of change in men's and women's lives.

+ANTH 6332 - Special Problems in Anthropology

+Credits: 3 Varying topics.